 How much is my camera worth?

-Look up what any camera or lens actually sells for — based on 7,000+ models and real UK auction hammer prices, not guesswork or asking prices.
+Look up what any camera or lens actually sells for — based on 10,000+ models and real sold prices from auction houses and eBay, not guesswork or asking prices.

 How camera valuation works

 A camera is worth what a willing buyer will actually pay — not the optimistic figure on a marketplace listing, and not the price someone paid new decades ago.
 The most honest answer to “what’s my camera worth?” comes from completed sales of the same model in comparable condition.
-That is exactly what we track: UK auction hammer results across dozens of salerooms, model by model.
+That is exactly what we track: published results from specialist auction houses and completed eBay sales, model by model.

-Hammer prices represent the wholesale level — what gear fetches in the room, before buyer’s and seller’s commission.
-Dealer and retail asking prices sit above this, and private-sale prices usually land somewhere in between.
-Knowing the hammer figure gives you a defensible floor: list above it with confidence, or hand the equipment to us to sell on consignment.
+Saleroom results represent the wholesale level — what gear fetches in the room.
+Most of the results we hold are hammer prices, struck before the buyer’s premium the saleroom adds on top; a few houses publish a figure that already includes it.
+Dealer and retail asking prices sit above this level, and private-sale prices usually land somewhere in between.
+Knowing where a model actually trades gives you a defensible floor: list above it with confidence, or hand the equipment to us to sell on consignment.

 What drives a camera’s value